kdoctor-io/kdoctor/docs/usage/apphttphealthy.md

         >notice: when test targetAgent case, it will send http request to all targets at the same time with spec.request.qps for each one.
 That meaning, the actually QPS may be bigger than spec.request.qps

-* spec.success: define the success condition of the task result
+* spec.expect: define the success condition of the task result

       meanAccessDelayInMs: mean access delay in MS, if the actual delay is bigger than this, it results to be failure

       successRate: the success rate of all http requests.
 Notice, when a http response code is >=200 and < 400, it's treated as success. if the actual whole success rate is smaller than successRate, the task results to be failure

+      statusCode: Expect the HTTP status code returned by each request

 * status: the status of the task

       doneRound: how many rounds have finished

       expectedRound: how many rounds the task expect

       finish: whether all rounds of this task have finished

       lastRoundStatus: the result of last round

     history:

         roundNumber: the round number

         status: the status of this round